hexagonal-sun/trale/README.md

 =====

 This project is an implementation of an asynchronous Rust executor, written in as few a lines as possible.
-Its main purpose it to act as a resource for people studying Rust's async implementation by implementing a *real* executor that can execute multiple async tasks on the same thread it showcases a simple, small concrete implementation.
+Its main purpose is to act as a resource for people studying Rust's async implementation by implementing a *real* executor that can execute multiple async tasks on the same thread.
+It showcases a simple, small concrete implementation.
 To achieve this, we tightly couple with Linux's `epoll` interface, facilitating abstraction omission and a high tolerance for low performance (liberal use of `clone()` and heap